shama/oven/README.md

 ### Initialize

-If you used the one line install above then you can skip this.
-If you downloaded and included Oven yourself then run the following command to have Oven init your app for you:
+The `oven.init` command will setup your `Config/core.php` and `Config/database.php` files (if they haven't already been customized).
+It is recommended that after you've installed Oven to run this command to init your
+app:

     ./Console/cake oven.init